Category Archives: Sun

 Grade: Moderate

-This walk has some steep sections which may be wet underfoot.
+This walk has some steep and uneven paths and tracks which may be wet and slippery underfoot.
 There may be longer periods of ascent, and you may find poles useful.
-Please bring sturdy waterproof footwear, a packed lunch, and plenty of drinks.
+Please dress for the weather and have suitable footwear.

 Refreshments will be available in the Hall after your walk.
 (See ‘our cafe’.)
 Please stay and socialise!